szhongren/oauth_thing/README.md

 For the OAuth2 flow, there are libraries available but I chose to implement it from scratch to understand the flow better, and managed sessions manually with Redis as well.
 Would probably use a library in a production environment unless we need this much control.

+Only FE components are tested right now, tried some things but unable to mock out Redis for the backend tests.
+Would need to look into that more.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.